Photo: Flickr/Darren Johnson – a protest at Yarl’s Wood detention centre

 From Brexit to Trump, 2016 brought political upheaval that shook the liberal democratic order in Europe and the US.
 Amidst the instability any claim to certainty carries little value.
 The only predictions that seem remotely convincing are the ones that promise yet more chaos.

-In many ways this state of uncertainty is typical of contemporary capitalism, especially as the securities once provided by the nation state (though themselves often restrictive) are dismantled.
+In many ways this state of uncertainty is typical of contemporary capitalism, especially as the securities once provided by the state are dismantled.
 Unrestrained market forces flood over what barriers remain, inducing a profound sense of powerlessness among those they affect.

 It is this powerlessness that lies at the heart of the appeal to ‘take back control’ – now a ubiquitous right-wing mantra.
 The possibility of determining the conditions of one’s own life is doubly tempting in a system in which power is frustratingly diffuse yet seemingly absolute: ‘the forces of globalisation’ are many but they elude easy classification.
 What little power and choice we do have seems, at least for those who have the financial means, attainable only within the context of consumption.
 When it comes to our choice of TV or refrigerator, we’ve never had it so good.